Kristina01111000/Drws_site/README.md

 - talk about new spices to try
 - A friend of mine told me about using cumin in my humus, it makes it taste really good!
 - talk about different fruits and veggies?
-- picture of mung beans in a jar
+- picture of mung beans in a jar?
 - Fourissimo club about applying the four elements to the lives and interests
 - Ever Since i started learning about the four elements i started looking at how they play in my family dynamics, like my brother has a lot of fire
+- maybe something about vitamins?

 think of names for the commenters, so mine, mommys, maybe tom and andrea?? should i make more than 4?